Primary Overview

 6. Learner workshops for new year groups

-Our school services are designed address prejudice and improve outcomes for all learners.
-Our data shows that our workshops have strong outcomes, with 99% of learners saying they had a better understanding of prejudice, bullying and stereotypes.
-Visit Our Impact for the current data about our services.
+Our school services are designed to address prejudice and improve outcomes for all learners.
+Our evaluation data demonstrates a strong impact, with 99% of learners reporting an increased understanding of prejudice, bullying, and stereotypes.
+Visit Our Impact for the latest data on our services.

 We produce curriculum materials for teachers delivering LGBT Inclusive Education that are ready to use and can also be easily adapted for the needs of learners.
 These resources also serve as examples of how LGBT Inclusive Education can look in different curricular areas, ages and stages for teachers who want to produce their own classroom materials.